Septic drain field: Catabolic design

 Just as a septic tank is sized to support a community of anaerobic organisms capable of liquefying anticipated amounts of putrescible materials in wastewater, a drain field should be sized to support a community of aerobic soil microorganisms capable of decomposing the anaerobic septic tank's effluent into aerobic water.
-Hydrogen sulfide odors or iron bacteria may be observed in nearby wells or surface waters when effluent has not been completely oxidized prior to reaching those areas.
+Hydrogen sulfide odors or iron bacteria may be observed in nearby wells or surface waters when effluent has not been completely oxidized before reaching those areas.
 The biofilm on the walls of the drain field trenches will use atmospheric oxygen in the trenches to catabolize organic compounds in septic tank effluent.
 Groundwater flow is laminar in the aquifer soils surrounding the drain field.
 Septic tank effluent with soluble organic compounds passing through the biofilm forms a mounded lens atop the groundwater underlying the drain field.
-Molecular diffusion controls the mixing of soluble organic compounds into the groundwater and the transport of oxygen from underlying groundwater or the capillary fringe of the groundwater surface, to micro-organisms capable of catabolizing dissolved organic compounds remaining in the effluent plume.
+Molecular diffusion controls the mixing of soluble organic compounds into the groundwater and the transport of oxygen from underlying groundwater or the capillary fringe of the groundwater surface to micro-organisms capable of catabolizing dissolved organic compounds remaining in the effluent plume.

 Biofilter

 When a septic tank is used in combination with a biofilter, the height and catabolic area of the drain field may be reduced.
-Biofilter technology may allow higher density residential construction, minimal site disturbance and more usable land for trees, swimming pools, or gardens.
-With adequate routine maintenance it may reduce the chances of the drain field plugging up.
-The biofilter will not reduce the volume of liquid that must percolate into soil, but it may reduce the oxygen demand of organic materials in that liquid.
+Biofilter technology may allow higher-density residential construction, minimal site disturbance, and more usable land for trees, swimming pools, or gardens.
+Adequate routine maintenance may reduce the chances of the drain field plugging up.
+The biofilter will not reduce the volume of liquid that must percolate into the soil, but it may reduce the oxygen demand of organic materials in that liquid.